The epic Trans-Siberian / Mongolian adventure; 2 continents, 3 countries, 8 cities, 29-days traversing Russia, Mongolia and China.

 Irkutsk | Train to Ulaanbaatar

-Hint: The regular daily train #306 has no dining car, so it is a good idea to stock up on supplies in Irkutsk.
+Hint: Train #306 has no dining car, so it is a good idea to stock up on supplies in Irkutsk.

-Passing Ulan-Ude in the early morning, the train meanders along the Selenge River to the Russian border.
+Passing Ulan-Ude, the train meanders along the Selenge River to the Russian border.

 Ulaanbaatar | Central Mongolia – Elsen Tasarkhai sand dunes and Karakorum

-Arrive in Ulaanbaatar in the early morning around 6am.
+Arrive in Ulaanbaatar in the morning around 06:50.
 Meet your local guide on the station platform.

 Chance for breakfast before beginning the four-day trip (suggested start time: 8am).